-Effective August 2021, the Company entered into a development agreement with its newest franchisor, Taco John's.
-Subject to certain terms and conditions, the Company committed to build 50 new Taco John's restaurants by March 31, 2026 with options to develop an additional 150 restaurants thereafter.
-Based on current costs, the Company estimates it will invest approximately \$120,000 in the initial 50 store roll-out.
+In 2021, the Company entered into a development agreement with its newest franchisor, Taco John's.
+Subject to certain terms and conditions, the Company committed to build 55 new Taco John's restaurants by December 31, 2026 with options to develop an additional 150 restaurants thereafter.
+As of December 31, 2023, the Company has completed six of the 55 new restaurant developments and based on current costs, estimates it will invest approximately \$118,000 to fulfill remaining commitments.
+The Company recently came to an agreement with Taco John's to pause the development schedule through December 31, 2024 and may restart development activities in 2025.

-Note 18 - Acquisition
+Note 17 - Acquisitions

-On July 13, 2022, the Company acquired the business and equipment of six Wendy's restaurants.
-The Company acquired the real estate associated with five of the locations.
-The Company entered into new lease agreements for certain acquired locations with the restaurants' building owners and franchise agreements for all locations with the Company's franchisor, The Wendy's Company.
+The Company acquired the business and equipment of 25 Wendy's restaurants in 2023 and six Wendy's restaurants in 2022.
+The Company assumed existing lease agreements with the restaurants' building owners for the 25 restaurants acquired in 2023.
+The Company acquired the real estate associated with five locations and entered into one new lease agreement with the restaurants' building owner in 2022.
+For all locations, the Company entered into new franchise agreements with its franchisor, The Wendy's Company.